Libby Fox: 2006–2010

-Libby goes back to university but returns when she learns that Lucas' son, Jordan Johnson (Michael-Joel David Stuart) is in a coma.
-She hears Ben Mitchell (Charlie Jones) confess in the middle of the cafe that he hit Jordan with a spanner and tells Lucas this.
+Libby goes back to university but returns when she learns that Lucas' son, Jordan Johnson (Michael-Joel David Stuart), is in a coma.
+She hears Ben Mitchell (Charlie Jones) confess in the middle of the café that he hit Jordan with a spanner and tells Lucas this.
 Lucas locks himself in the community centre and breaks down, blaming Jordan's condition on his own actions.
 Libby is worried about Lucas's state of mind and tries to coax him to come out.
 When she threatens to call the police, Lucas finally unlocks the doors.
 Lucas goes to the hospital and finds Jordan has been awoken from his coma and is safe.
 Libby tells Chelsea and Denise about Lucas's breakdown.
 Chelsea accuses her of making a mountain out of a molehill, Denise however listens intently.

 Libby is devastated to learn that a body discovered buried in the Square is that of her father.
 After speaking to Liz, Libby disowns her as she called the police to say she thought Denise was capableof murdering Owen, and she was taken away for questioning.
 When Adam brings Libby flowers and says Owen must have been murdered for a reason, Libby shouts at him for patronizing her.
 Chelsea tells Libby that Lucas found Trina's bracelet in Denise's bag after she died, leading them to believe that Denise may have killed both Trina and Owen.
 They see Denise driving away from the Square alone, and receive a text message from her saying "I'm sorry".
 In reality, Lucas had killed Owen and confessed to Denise, taken her to a canal and strangled her, sending the text message before throwing the phone in the canal.
 Libby is the only person who believes that there is no way Denise could have done this and says that "sorry" could mean anything.
 However, the police tell the family that Denise's car has been found by the canal, before a body is pulled from the water.
 Libby vows to carry on as normal, but says that this is not like Denise.
 The police arrive and say they have found a body in the canal along with Denise's mobile.
 Libby and Patrick comfort each other while Lucas and Chelsea go to the mortuary, where Lucas identifies the body as Denise.